Expert: "The delivery of the Mace to the army is a hasty decision and will be dangerous for the fleet"

 The last link (the topic "son") is especially noteworthy, which suggests, with a reasonable degree of probability, the "validity" of transferring the development of a new ICBM for nuclear submarines not to the 28th NII, but to NII-1.

-It’s not serious to deny the acquaintance and good relations of m / y Dvorkin and Sergey, they (in my opinion) have crossed paths on service more than once.
+It is not serious to deny the acquaintance and good relations between Dvorkin and Sergeyev; they (in my opinion) crossed paths in their work more than once.

-There seems to be nothing "terrible" in this, but the 4th Central Research Institute and NII-1 never supervised and did not work (respectively) with ICBMs (and missiles in general) underwater launch.
+There seems to be nothing “terrible” about this, but the 4th Central Research Institute and Research Institute-1 never supervised or worked (accordingly) with ICBMs (or missiles in general) of underwater launch.

-Humanly understandable, probably anyone would have done so, even more so at that time.
+It's understandable from a human perspective, probably anyone would have done the same, ESPECIALLY at THAT time.
 But from the point of view of "Statehood" - this decision is essentially wrong.

 Moreover, these "rakes" come with enviable regularity (we have for some reason): Korolev (N1) -Mishin / Kuznetsov-Glushko (Energy), Pogosyan (Su) - MiG-UAC, shipbuilding, tank building, well, etc.